SamGowland/Gowla-Macro-Boards/README.md

 For more advanced programming follow the [QMK tutorials](https://beta.docs.qmk.fm/tutorial).

-The [default build](https://github.com/qmk/qmk_firmware/tree/master/keyboards/gowla) is also available for use through QMK toolbox and files available within the QMK Firmware repository. b
+The [default build](https://github.com/qmk/qmk_firmware/tree/master/keyboards/gowla) is also available for use through QMK toolbox and files available within the QMK Firmware repository.

 ## Flashing a Pro Micro